use-ink/ink-docs/docs/basics/verification.md

    - The source code for the network and code hash is not already verified or being verified
    - There is enough host resources to start a new verification
-1. The server downloads the pristine WASM byte code correspondening to the provided network and code hash
+1. The server downloads the pristine Wasm byte code correspondening to the provided network and code hash
 1. The server streams the archive if it is a compressed archive
 1. The server moves the staging files to the processing directory